Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/02-genomics-with-R-&-bioconductor-II.md

 length(entrez.ids)
 ```

 The situation we usually end up in however, is when we want to return a set of keytypes given one set of keytypes, for example, returning the gene symbol, entrez ID, and RefSeq ID from a list of Ensembl IDs.
-For thie we can use the `select()` method or `mapIds()` method.
+For this we can use the `select()` method or `mapIds()` method.
 ```r
 # use ensembl id of first 6 in entrez.ids to get desired keytypes
 select(org.Hs.eg.db, keys = head(entrez.ids), columns = c("SYMBOL","ENTREZID", "REFSEQ"), keytype="ENSEMBL")